-Serbia: HPP Brodarevo project will be continued24.
-June 2020. / News Serbia Energy
+Serbia: HPP Brodarevo project will be continued, News Serbia Energy

 Serbian Government is going to proceed with the HPP Brodarevo project.
 The Government has resumed the project for the construction of two hydropower plants on the Lim river – Brodarevo 1 and 2.

 Recently, the Ministry of Construction, Traffic and Infrastructure has put draft amendments to the spatial plan for the special purposes area for the two HPPs and the report on the strategic assessment of the environmental impact of the plan up for public debate.
 The reason for these amendments is the need to reassess plans for the construction of HPPs Brodarevo 1 and 2.

 The statement from the Ministry said that one of the strategic priorities for energy sector development in Serbia is creating conditions for secure and safe work and sustainable development of energy systems and energy sector in general and among other things, by producing renewable energy in order to reduce import dependency.

 In 2018, Canadian renewable energy company Reservoir Capital said that it plans to withdrew from the project for the construction of two hydropower plants near Brodarevo in southern Serbia.
 The statement from the company said that this decision is in line with Reservoir’s strategy to move from long-term and risky greenfield project developments to clean power investments in good operating conditions.
 Its Serbian subsidiary, Renewable Energy Ventures, has already filed for voluntary bankruptcy.